 Is Illinois a “no-fault” car insurance state?

 In “no-fault” car insurance states, a driver injured in a car accident will be required to use their own car insurance coverage in order to pay for medical bills and other out-of-pocket losses, regardless of who actually caused the accident.
-These states typically require drivers to obtain personal injury protection (PIP) insurance, which is a minimum level of car insurance used to pay for medical bills and other related expenses after a driver gets into a car accident.
+These states typically require drivers to obtain medical payments coverage or personal injury protection (PIP) insurance, which is a minimum level of car insurance used to pay for medical bills and other related expenses after a driver gets into a car accident.
 In these no-fault states, a driver typically cannot make a claim against the driver who actually caused the accident unless the claim reaches certain statutory thresholds.

-Illinois state law does not follow “no-fault” car insurance system; instead, the state follows a “fault” system when it comes to financial responsibility for injuries and vehicle damages resulting from car accidents.
+Illinois state law does not follow a “no-fault” car insurance system; instead, the state follows a “fault” system when it comes to financial responsibility for injuries and vehicle damages resulting from car accidents.
 This means that the driver who caused the accident alone will be responsible for compensating anyone who suffered harm as a result of the crash (i.e. via the responsible driver’s insurance policy).

 Furthermore, because Illinois adheres to a “fault” car insurance system, any person who is either injured or suffers damages as a result of a car accident can typically choose one of the following options to receive compensation from the responsible party: